-To start a service processor dump, follwo these steps:
+To start a service processor dump on a Hardware Management Console (HMC), follow these steps:

 - 1. In the navigation area, open Systems Management. - 2.
 Select the server and open it. - 3.
-Click Serviceability → Manage Dumps → Action > Initiate Service Processor Dump.
+Click Serviceability > Manage Dumps > Action > Initiate Service Processor Dump.
 The dump is automatically saved to the HMC.
-For details on how to copy, report, or delete a dump after you have completed a dump, refer to "Managing dumps" on page 64
+For details on how to copy, report, or delete a dump after you have completed a dump, refer to "Managing dumps" on page 62